hplush/slowreader/proxy/README.md

 We have 2 proxy servers:

 - `proxy.slowreader.app` works only for production clients.
-- `dev-proxy.slowreader.app` works with staging and PR previews.
+- `dev-proxy.slowreader.app` works with staging.